Recursive Landau Analysis: Recursion via unitarity

 \emph{Scattering amplitudes} are the matrix elements of $T$: $\mathscr{M}_{n_A \to n_B} = \langle n_B | T | n_A \rangle$, where $|n_A \rangle$ and $|n_B \rangle$ denote $n_A$- and $n_B$-particle momentum eigenstates.
 In terms of matrix elements, unitarity yields an infinite system of coupled integral equations (see e.g., \cite[Ch.~2]{Hannesdottir:2022bmo})

-where the integral is over the on-shell phase space of the intermediate $X$-particle state.
+where the integral is over the on-shell phase space of the intermediate $X$-particle state and $\mathscr{M}^*$ denotes the complex conjugated amplitude.
 In perturbation theory, \eqref{eq:unitarity} leads to the well-known \emph{Cutkosky equation} \cite{cutkosky1961anomalous}, which relates the imaginary part of a given Feynman diagram to the sum over all cuts that divide it into two or more disconnected subgraphs; each cut particle being \emph{on-shell}.

-We will need the case where a two-particle cut separates a graph $AB$ into two subgraphs $A$ and $B$.
+Here we will consider the case where a two-particle cut separates a graph $AB$ into two subgraphs $A$ and $B$.
 The invariants on each side of the cut are

 where $P_A=\{p_i\}_{i=1}^{a}$ and $P_B=\{p_i\}_{i=a+1}^{n}$.
 Below, we also adopt $p_I$ to denote the sum $p_I\equiv\sum_{i\in I} p_i$ (where $I$ is a multi-index) and $s_{I}\equiv p_I^2$ for Mandelstam invariants.
 We also ignore numerators and spin, as they do not affect the locations of possible Landau singularities.